-- (a) Two main sampling procedures for bootstrapping regression estimates are usually referred to as bootstrapping residuals and bootstrapping cases.
-Give in detail the steps of both procedures and specify the difference between these two approaches. - (b) Explain how to find a bootstrap estimate of the standard deviation of the estimate of the mean response at a particular point \mathbf{x}0 .
-Explain how to obtain approximate confidence intervals for regression coefficients though bootstrapping.
+- (d) Describe the approach of testing the significance of the additional parameters in AM compared with RM using a Wald test. - 6.
+Bootstrapping regression models. - (a) Two main sampling procedures for bootstrapping regression estimates are usually referred to as bootstrapping residuals and bootstrapping cases.
+Give in detail the steps of both procedures and specify the difference between these two approaches. - (b) Explain how to find a bootstrap estimate of the standard deviation of the estimate of the mean response at a particular point $\mathbf{x}0$ .
+Explain how to obtain approximate confidence intervals for regression coefficients through bootstrapping.